-Developments that seek to fulfil requirements in Swindon Borough Local Plan policies TR1 and CR2 will deliver improvements set out in Figures 13 and 14.
+Developments that seek to fulfil requirements in Swindon Borough Local Plan policies TR1 and CR2 will deliver improvements set out in Figure 14 and where possible address the current problems identified in Figure 13.

-Policy 3: Biodiversity and nature recovery
+Policy 3: Biodiversity and Nature Recovery

-- 81. This policy is provided in anticipation to changes required under the Environment Act 2021 which area not yet fully implemented.
+- 80. This policy is provided in anticipation to changes required under the Environment Act 2021 which area not yet fully implemented.
 England is widely considered to be one of the most nature-depleted countries in the world following historic and ongoing declines.
-Government has made legally-binding commitments to end these declines and for nature to recover. - 82.
-Local nature recovery strategies (LNRS) are a nationwide system of spatial strategies to help reverse the decline of biodiversity.
+Government has made legally-binding commitments to end these declines and for nature to recover. - 81.
+Local Nature Recovery strategies (LNRS) are a nationwide system of spatial strategies to help reverse the decline of biodiversity.
 There will be approximately 50 strategy areas covering the whole of England with no gaps or overlaps.
-Preparation of each strategy will be locally led by a 'responsible authority', in this case Swindon Borough Council will be working with Wiltshire Council to prepare the LNRS for Chiseldon parish. - 83.
+Preparation of each strategy will be locally led by a 'responsible authority', in this case Swindon Borough Council will be working with Wiltshire Council to prepare the LNRS for Chiseldon Parish. - 82.
 The LNRS had not been finalised by the time that this CNDP was submitted to the planning authority.
-In Spring 2025, the LNRS will be published.
-This will be a map-based online tool that will enable landowners to understand whether their land has been identified as a priority for nature recovery.
-This will include detailed geographical designations of where priorities lie, for which habitats, and how those habitats can be improved (the "measures") for individual species. - 84.
-At the time of writing, these priorities and measures have not been published, and this policy must therefore be worded to anticipate what will occur in the early years of this NDP without certainty of the results. - 85.
+In 2025, the LNRS will be published.
+This will be a map-based online tool that will enable landowners to understand whether their land has been identified as a priority for Nature recovery.
+This will include detailed geographical designations of where priorities lie, for which habitats, and how those habitats can be improved (the "measures") for individual species. - 83.
+At the time of writing, these priorities and measures have not been published, and this policy must therefore be worded to anticipate what will occur in the early years of this NDP without certainty of the results. - 84.
 The responsible authority (Swindon and Wiltshire councils) are required to work collaboratively with other local organisations with input encouraged from across the public, private and voluntary sectors to establish shared proposals for what action should be taken and where.
 In this case, the NDP is setting out a local land use strategy for inclusion in the wider LRNS when that is prepared.
-There is already a significant level of environmental stewardship in Chiseldon Parish for local sites such as the Washpool and elsewhere on local farms. - 86.
-The Parish Council has commissioned the Wiltshire and Swindon Biological Records Centre to prepare maps of habitats and ecological data to aid local understanding. - 87.
+There is already a significant level of environmental stewardship in Chiseldon Parish for local sites such as the Washpool and elsewhere on local farms. - 85.
+The Parish Council has commissioned the Wiltshire and Swindon Biological Records Centre to prepare maps of habitats and ecological data to aid local understanding. - 86.
 Appendix 3 provides detailed habitat maps describing the local baseline which may be included in the LNRS for Wiltshire and Swindon.
 The maps show areas of particular importance to biodiversity, either because of their existing designations, they are locally important or have potential for improvement.
-Figure 15 shows potential areas of importance for the LNRS and of importance to the local community.
+Figure 15 shows potential areas of importance for the LNRS and of importance to the local community

-Figure 15: Nature recovery priority areas in Chiseldon Parish
+Figure 15: Nature Recovery Priority Areas in Chiseldon Parish